Tofu nutrition is not just for vegans.

 There's a big plus as, unlike animal products, tofu has zero cholesterol.
-That is unusual; meat, eggs, cheese and milk are laden with low density lipoprotein; that's the bad stuff.
+That is unusual.
+Protein from meat, eggs and dairy products are laden with low-density lipoprotein; that's the bad stuff.

 Normally I'm hesitant to recommend extracts; oranges are healthy but OJ, at least the kind you buy in a box, is junk.
 Home juiced citrus, if you include the pulp, can certainly be called a good food.

 So what about soya beans versus tofu?
 Well, yes, the fibre has been removed but many of the vital ingredients of the legume are successfully extracted when the milk is made.

 Plus, allow me a bit of a personal opinion; I simply don't like soya bean products that are often used to make fake hamburgers, for example.
 But tofu, that is another matter; it is so easy and quick for the busy person wanting to prepare a healthy meal in a jiffy.